tenstorrent/tt-buda/README.silicon.md

 ## Env

-Grayskull and Wormhole machines require slightly different setups, so there are setup scripts for each.
+Grayskull, Wormhole and Blackhole machines require slightly different setups, so there are setup scripts for each.
 To build everything run the appropriate script:

 * `source env_for_silicon.sh` (Grayskull)

 or

+* `source env_for_wormhole_b0.sh` (Wormhole B0)

+or

-* `source env_for_wormhole.sh` (Wormhole)
+* `source env_for_blackhole.sh` (Blackhole)

 Now, you should be able to run pybuda pytests and python scripts.